alovak/secure-input/README.md

 # JS-SDK

+## HTTPS on js.power.dev

+Password for myCA.pem is **1234**

+This is a how to for self signed certificates: https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/

 ## How to test pipeline locally

 Don't forget that you need .env file with IAM user that can assume DeployerRole: